openworm/ConnectomeToolbox/docs/AddDataset.md

 2) Add the source file of your dataset (usually the adjacency matrices of connection weights in, for example csv, Excel or Matlab format) into the [data folder](https://github.com/openworm/ConnectomeToolbox/tree/main/cect/data).

-3) Create a Reader for the dataset, which converts it to our internal format.
+3) Create a Reader in Python for the dataset, which converts it to our internal format.
 See examples for loading structured datasets in [CSV format](https://github.com/pgleeson/ConnectomeToolbox/blob/main/cect/Cook2020DataReader.py), [XLSX format](https://github.com/openworm/ConnectomeToolbox/blob/main/cect/Cook2019DataReader.py) or [XLS format](https://github.com/openworm/ConnectomeToolbox/blob/6847151db6a5dc9bc3fea1c5a40d01d1a6b024fa/cect/SpreadsheetDataReader.py).

 4) Add the new data reader to the list of readers in [Comparison.py](https://github.com/openworm/ConnectomeToolbox/blob/6847151db6a5dc9bc3fea1c5a40d01d1a6b024fa/cect/Comparison.py) (at 2 locations - see how Cook2020 is handled there).